alteryx/react-comms/src/Docs/getting-started/usage.md

 ## Make Changes

-When you develop in the Dev Harness, you make all your changes in the `childApp` directory of the Dev Harness project.
+When you develop in the Dev Harness, you make all your changes in the `src/src` directory of the Dev Harness project.
 In this directory, there is an `index.tsx` file where the sample code currently lives.

 While you can make changes here directly, we recommend that you structure your app for a production environment (with appropriate folder structures) and import your components as needed.